brtholomy/um/README.md

   :after (project embark)

   :config
-  (defalias 'journal 'um-journal-header)

-  (advice-add 'embark-target-file-at-point :around 'um-file-at-point-advice)
+  (advice-add 'embark-target-file-at-point :around 'um-target-file-at-point-advice)

-  :load-path "~/um/elisp"
+  :load-path "um/elisp"
 )
 ```

-Note the optional setup of `embark`, which allows us to visit files just by invoking `emark-dwim` on a file header.
-This will also work with `C-x C-f M-n` out of the box.
+Note the optional setup of `embark`, which allows us to find files intelligently, explained below.

+# ultralight "database"

+What I consider the killer feature of `um` is the ability to jump to files from filenames listed in any "child" project back to the "source" project, defined via `um-journal-path-glob`.
+This means that child projects can be initially defined as simple lists of filenames, which I do to compose larger pieces.
+A simple filename anywhere can also serve as a "link".

+There are two primary ways this is accessed:

+1. `find-file` and `next-history-element`, which will work as `C-x C-f M-n` out of the box.
+2. By invoking `emark-dwim` on any filename.
+Requires `embark` and the `advice-add` shown above.

 # CLI usage